Enron scandal: Risk management

 Before its demise, Enron was lauded for its sophisticated financial risk management tools.
 Risk management was crucial to Enron not only because of its regulatory environment, but also because of its business plan.
-Enron established long-term fixed commitments which needed to be hedged to prepare for the invariable fluctuation of future energy prices.
+Enron established long-term fixed commitments that needed to be hedged to prepare for the invariable fluctuation of future energy prices.
 Enron's downfall was attributed to its reckless use of derivatives and special purpose entities.
-By hedging its risks with special purpose entities which it owned, Enron retained the risks associated with the transactions.
+By hedging its risks with special purpose entities that it owned, Enron retained the risks associated with the transactions.
 This arrangement had Enron implementing hedges with itself.

 Enron's aggressive accounting practices were not hidden from the board of directors, as later learned by a Senate subcommittee.
 The board was informed of the rationale for using the Whitewing, LJM, and Raptor transactions, and after approving them, received status updates on the entities' operations.
 Although not all of Enron's widespread improper accounting practices were revealed to the board, the practices were dependent on board decisions.
 Even though Enron extensively relied on derivatives for its business, the company's finance committee and board did not have enough experience with derivatives to understand what they were being told.
 The Senate subcommittee argued that had there been a detailed understanding of how the derivatives were organized, the board would have prevented their use.